We’ve been working on this ultimate list of gift ideas for grammar geeks for weeks.

 Shopping for a grammar geek who might be considering putting their talents into an at-home career?

 And there you have it.
-More than 40 gift ideas for anyone who loves our language – especially correcting it.
+More than 40 gift ideas for anyone who loves the English language – especially correcting it.
 I hope it saves you time and money and helps you pick out that perfect gift!